 Lemberg Children's Center has been recognized as an outstanding early childhood education program in the Boston area.
 After volunteering or doing work study at Lemberg, some students choose to student teach (ED 112e for 35 hours/week) at Lemberg.
 Prerequisites for ED 112e are PSYC 33a, ED 100a, ED 107a, and one approved elective.

 These courses will fulfill the Department of Early Education and Care requirements for certification as a lead teacher in infant-toddler and/or preschool.
 Note that this is different from early childhood (pre-K to grade 2) teacher licensure.
-Students interested in teaching these grade levels should enroll in the elementary teacher education minor.
-For further information on the pre-school minor, consult the director of the Lemberg Children's Center and the director of the Education Program.
+Students interested in teaching these grade levels should enroll in the early childhood education minor.
+For further information on the pre-school minor, consult the director of the Lemberg Children's Center and the Elementary Faculty Leader of the Education Program.

 Elementary Teacher Education Program

-Students preparing to become elementary teachers should choose a major appropriate to the instructional field and must also be able to demonstrate subject knowledge in American and world literature, American and world history, geography, economics, child development, science and mathematics.
+Students preparing to become elementary teachers should choose a major appropriate to the instructional field and must also be able to demonstrate subject matter knowledge in American and world literature, American and world history, geography, economics, child development, science and mathematics.

 Course requirements for the undergraduate elementary teacher education program include:

 - ED 100a, Exploring Teaching- Elementary and Preschool includes three hours per week lab observations in a local public school or Lemberg Children's Center and should be taken in the fall semester of either the freshman or sophomore year.

 - ED 107a, Teaching and Learning Reading in Elementary and Preschools, a spring semester course (sophomore or junior year) includes two hours per week lab observations and some reading instruction (prerequisite: ED 100a).

 - PSYC 33a, Developmental Psychology (prerequisite: PSYC 10a).

-- MATH 3a, Mathematics for Elementary and Middle School Teachers (unless waived upon education program and mathematics department review).
+- MATH 3a, Mathematics for Elementary and Middle School Teachers (unless waived upon education program review).
 Please note this course is offered during spring semester of alternate years.